Technical Report : ContikiMAC vs X-MAC performance analysis: Background

 \subsection{Additional ContikiMAC features}

 The performance of ContikiMAC is improved by two additional mechanisms.

 First, a \textbf{phase-lock mechanism} allows a node to learn the wake-up phase of a neighbour.
-This mechanism was first introduced in WiseMAC~\cite{wisemac}.
 When a node receives an ACK it learns that the destination is awake at this moment (Fig.~\ref{fig:ContikiMACP1}).
 The sender can then make use of this knowledge during the next transmission towards the same neighbour.
 It can start its repeated data frame transmissions just before the receiver will \textbf{supposedly} wake up (Fig.~\ref{fig:ContikiMACP2}).
-By allowing a node to achieve a transmission with on average only two packets (the first being used to announce the transmission), the phaselock mechanism decreases the time and the energy spent in TX mode.
+This mechanism allows a node to achieve a transmission to a ``phase-locked neighbor '' with only two packets on average (the first being used to announce the transmission).
+Therefore the phaselock mechanism decreases the time and the energy spent in TX mode.
 A side benefit of the phase-lock is a reduction in channel utilization and therefore in the risk of collisions.
+Such a mechanism was first introduced in WiseMAC~\cite{wisemac}

-Second, a \textbf{collision avoidance mechanism} checks the availability of the channel by performing several successive CCAs before data transmission.
-This is done in such a way that the interval covered is slightly higher than the time between two successive data packet transmissions $T_i$.
+Second, a \textbf{collision avoidance mechanism} checks the availability of the channel before data transmission by performing several successive CCAs.
+This is done in a way such that the interval covered by the CCAs is slightly longer than the time $T_{i}$ between two successive data packet transmissions .
 The lack of activity during this period informs a node that apparently no other transmission is occurring.
+If one CCA fails (channel busy), the sender will postpone its transmission.
 This mechanism prevents a node to start a transmission while another one is ongoing, avoiding a collision.